What is chytrid fungus?

 Where is chytrid in Tasmania?

-In Tasmania, chytrid infection has spread widely in habitats associated with human disturbance and will continue to spread unless we act quickly.
+In Tasmania, chytrid occurs widely in habitats associated with human disturbance.
 Once established, it is extremely difficult to eradicate chytrid fungus from the natural environment.
 Remote areas in Tasmania, particularly the Tasmanian Wilderness World Heritage Area, are still largely free of disease and it is our challenge to keep it out.

 What is being done?